 Figure 12 (Panels A and B) plot the responses of macroeconomic aggregates to selected unconventional monetary policy shocks.
-Panel A in Figure 12 shows that quantitative easing typically increases output after a few months (about six), as one would expect from theory; the response is hump-shaped, with the largest effects after about one to one and a half year after the shock, and starting to disappear after two years.
-The magnitude of the effect varies depending on the episode: the maximum effect is typically between one and two percent.
-Some of the largest output responses (peaking around one percent) are on 11/25/2008 and 12/16/2008: the first is associated with the announcement that started LSAP-I, and the second with the reduction of the FFR to its effective zero lower bound.
+Panel A in Figure 12 shows that quantitative easing typically increases output after a few months (about six), as one would expect from theory; the response is hump-shaped, with the largest effects after about one to one and a half year after the shock, and starting to disappear after 2 years.
+The magnitude of the effect varies depending on the episode: the maximum effect is typically between 1 and 2%.
+Some of the largest output responses (peaking around 1%) are on November 25, 2008, and December 16, 2008: the first is associated with the announcement that started LSAP-I, and the second with the reduction of the FFR to its effective zero lower bound.
 Hence, indeed, we find that the announcement of the large scale asset purchases did change the yield curve substantially.
-There are two occasions where the monetary policy easing decreased subsequent industrial production, and are these are two dates where the term structure moved in the opposite direction, that is 1/28/2009 and 9/13/2012.
-The first is in line with well-known fact that the Federal Open Market Committee (FOMC) statement of 1/28/2009 was considered disappointing by financial markets, as it did not contain concrete language regarding the purchase and timing of long-term Treasuries in the secondary markets (Gilchrist et al., 2013); the second episode is the announcement of LSAP-III.
+There are two occasions where the monetary policy easing decreased subsequent industrial production, and are these are two dates where the term structure moved in the opposite direction, that is 1 January 28, 2009, and September 13, 2012.
+The first is in line with well-known fact that the Federal Open Market Committee (FOMC) statement of January 28, 2009, was considered disappointing by financial markets, as it did not contain concrete language regarding the purchase and timing of long-term Treasuries in the secondary markets (Gilchrist, Lopez-Salido, and Zakrajsek (2015)); the second episode is the announcement of LSAP-III.
 In both cases, however, the level increased while both the slope and the curvature decreased and long-term interest rates actually decreased (see Table 1).